The Crown recap: 'Matrimonium'

 Well, it happened.
 The royal family's wild second child finally got married, and to someone totally unexpected.
 What's that?
 Oh, no, not that one!
 The Crown has entered the '60s, and we're talking Princess Margaret.
 The second season's seventh hour, "Matrimonium," was a bona fide whirlwind of arty sex and doomed romance that added not one but two new members to the royal family.
 So let's get right to it, shall we?

-Margaret shares Peter's news with Tony as the latter prepares for a gallery opening, admitting she's upset Peter should have found happiness before she did.
+Margaret shares Peter's news with Tony (Matthew Goode) as the latter prepares for a gallery opening, admitting she's upset Peter should have found happiness before she did.
 "Don't be," Tony replies breezily.
 "He hasn't found happiness, he's found marriage."

 Poor Margaret!
-Always trying to play it like she's so progressive and unconventional, when really, she's only unconventional by royal standards, which isn't saying a whole lot.
+Always trying to play it like she's so progressive and unconventional when really, she's only unconventional by royal standards, which isn't saying a whole lot.
 She tries to turn the conversation by suggesting she and Tony could do marriage "interestingly," but he's too focused on his show, and too unambiguously, fundamentally opposed to the very institution of marriage, to be receptive to what is effectively a proposal.
 She storms out just as the gallery opens up and is flooded by journalists, all hoping for a glimpse of the oh-so-bohemian princess.

 Now, as we all do our best to ignore a whole host of red flags waving frantically on both sides, we see the pair reunite after their spat.
 Tony greets Margaret on his motorcycle outside Clarence House, revving his engine (literally but also figuratively).
 Back in his apartment, he presents her with a huge cardboard box filled with smaller and smaller boxes like a Matryoshka doll, the smallest of which holds a huge ruby ring.
-On the one hand, it's such an artful, romantic presentation, it's hard not to swoon a little over the idea of this attractive couple and their impending attractive nuptials.
+On the one hand, it's such an artful, romantic presentation, that it's hard not to swoon a little over the idea of this attractive couple and their impending attractive nuptials.
 On the other, as Margaret digs deeper and deeper into the boxes, the fundamental dishonesty of this union makes it feel like she's marching closer and closer to a sad fate.

 Margaret puts on the ring, and Tony has one request of her: Not to bore him.
-Margaret agrees, if he fulfills her single wish: Not to hurt her.
+Margaret agrees if he fulfills her single wish: Not to hurt her.
 My god, these two are doomed.